ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 for the application.
 For example, if an application asks for reliable data transfer, choosing a transport protocol such as UDP, which does not have this feature, will break the application's functionality.
-On the other hand, the option to disable checksums when sending an individual message can help optimize for low latency, but if not present, it will most likely not break the fundamental assumptions of the application.
+On the other hand, the option to not require checksums when receiving an individual Content can help optimize for low latency, but if not present, it will most likely not break the fundamental assumptions of the application.